 Prior to the adoption of ASC 606, the Company did not record advertising fees received under Applebee's franchise agreements as franchise revenue.
 In evaluating advertising activity under the guidance of ASC 606, the Company considers itself to be primarily responsible for fulfilling the promise to provide all the services specified in the contract, including advertising activities, which are not considered to be distinct services in the context of providing the right to the symbolic intellectual property.
 Accordingly, under ASC 606, the Company records advertising fees received under Applebee's franchise agreements as franchise revenue.
 The Company had previously recorded advertising fees received under IHOP franchise agreements as franchise revenue.
 Under previously issued accounting guidance for franchisors, advertising revenue and expense were recognized in the same amount in each period.
-That guidance was superceded by ASC 606 such that advertising fees and advertising expenses on the Company's previously reported financial statements is presented in Note 3 - Accounting Standards Adopted and Newly Issued Accounting Standards Not Yet Adopted, of the Notes to Consolidated Financial Statements.
+That guidance was superceded by ASC 606 such that advertising expense may now be different than the advertising revenue recognized as described above.
+The impact of these changes with respect to Applebee's advertising fees and advertising expenses on the Company's previously reported financial statements is presented in Note 3 - Accounting Standards Adopted and Newly Issued Accounting Standards Not Yet Adopted, of the Notes to Consolidated Financial Statements.
 An excess or deficiency of advertising fee revenue compared to advertising expenditures, if any, will be recognized in the fourth quarter, as permitted under ASC 606.